Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-3.md

 **Challenge 5 - Import node-fetch**

 Import node-fetch to make network calls.
-You can use Axios or other library of your choice.
+You can also use Axios or other library of your choice.
+You need something to make network requests.

 `npm install node-fetch`